thomasrauffenbart/new-user-bash-script/README.md

 UPDATE: The password has parameters that require upper case, lower case, and numeric characters as well as a minimum length of 8 characters (which can easily be extended to increase the effectiveness of user passwords against a brute force hacking attempt).

 If the password is not succesfully created, then the user and its corresponding home directory are automatically deleted and the script exits.
+This is to enforce the password strength parameters and avoid any stray users without passwords floating around in your system.

 Hopefully, I can develop this script to the point where it is a useful tool for Linux administrators to easily create new users with home directories and passwords.